 All right, Amsterdam may be the centre of the world, but there are also some non-Amsterdam data.
 Of course, if you build your product, you’d better use data that is standardised.
 CBS provides national census data.
 A good entry website for open data is data.overheid.nl.

 Haven’t found what you are looking for?
 It could well be that the data you would like to have does exist, but is not shared online.
-Contact StartupAmsterdam’s data steward, who might be able to put you on the right track.
+Contact StartupAmsterdam’s data centre, which might be able to put you on the right track.
 We are open to data partnerships, like the one we have with Google: we pool data to find out if we can predict traffic flows better, Google tests their product for the smart city market and our citizens benefit.